ACT DR6 Insights on the Inflationary Attractor models and Reheating: Results

 \subsection{Constraints on Coupling Parameters}

-Inflaton–SM couplings, whether through decays or scattering, are directly tied to the reheating temperature and are, thus, constrained by the aforementioned combined observations.
-Figs.~\ref{fig:model_alpha} and~\ref{fig:coupling_w} show the $2\sigma$ allowed ranges for the Yukawa coupling $y_\phi$, the bosonic coupling $g_\phi$, and the scattering coupling $\sigma_\phi$ in both E- and T-models.
+Inflaton--SM couplings, whether through bosonic or fermionic decay channels, as well as through scattering processes, are directly tied to the reheating temperature and the number of e-foldings, and are thus constrained by the aforementioned combined observations.
+In addition to the constraints discussed in the previous subsection-namely, the restriction from the $2\sigma$-consistent region allowed by {\rm P-ACT-LB-BK18} data, together with bounds from self-resonance and PGW overproduction, we also incorporate the CW one-loop radiative correction to the inflationary potential.
+These corrections cannot be neglected and become particularly relevant in certain regions of parameter space.
+Figures~\ref{fig:emodel_refinement_w0}-\ref{fig:tmodel_refinement} show the $2\sigma$-allowed ranges in the coupling strength, upon which we impose the constraints from PGW overproduction, the CW bound, and self-resonance.
+The resulting limits are presented for the Yukawa coupling $y_\phi$, the bosonic coupling $g_\phi$, and $\sigma_\phi$ in both E- and T-models.